No items found.

 Runbook templates help enterprises to streamline processes through:

-• Error reduction - templates provide consistency and reduce potential errors of using the wrong name for a task, assigning a task to the wrong person, duplication or missing a task completely.
+• Error reduction - templates provide consistency and reduce the risk of potential errors, such as using the wrong name for a task, assigning a task to the wrong person, task duplication or missing a task completely.

 Manual runbooks offer step-by-step information to assist users — usually an organization's IT department — in using standard tools (such as Excel spreadsheets or Word documents) to complete described tasks.
-While manual runbooks are generally a first step in standardizing tasks and operations, they are prone to human error due to their lean toward manual processes.
+While manual runbooks are generally a first step in standardizing tasks and operations, they are prone to human error due to their reliance on manual processes.

 Collaborative automated runbooks are often considered optimal compared to their fully manual and automated counterparts as they walk the line between efficiency and control.
 Like manual runbooks, collaborative automated runbooks are leveraged to complete a wide range of organizational tasks and allow for greater flexibility, efficiency, and reduced human error.

-Before we consider the steps of constructing a runbook template — or what to look for in one — here are a handful of the overriding philosophies that guide runbook best practices.
+Before we consider the steps of constructing a runbook template — or what to look for in one — here are the components that each runbook template should include.

 As we’ve touched on, templates may be adjusted according to the individual needs of an organization and evolving best practices.
 Yet, irrespective of tailored customizations, there are key runbook template elements that are adopted across the board: